funcJeff/newamericanspeling/README.md

 * Ug-free speling, no moer “ough” wordz leic "thorough" or "rough".
 * Chanj decorativ doubl consonants to singl.
 * Chooz most popular dipthong for a particular sound.
 Exampl: chanj "ui" to "ie" in wordz liec "guide".
-* The "YUH" sound is spelled out in words liec "few" which becomes "fyew".
 * Chooze most popuelar sound for eech consonant and use it uniformly.
 * Change "ph" becomes "f".
 * Fix stranj wordz liec “yacht”